rackerlabs/technical-blog/_posts/2019-06-12-row-level-security-in-sql-server-2016.md

 Creating or dropping a security policy requires the **ALTER** permission on the schema.

-Additionally, the following permissions are required for each predicate that is
+Additionally, each predicate requires the following permissions, which are
 added:

--	The **SELECT** and **REFERENCES** permissions on the function being used as a predicate.
+-	The **SELECT** and **REFERENCES** permissions on the function that is used as a predicate.
--	The **REFERENCES** permission on the target table being bound to the policy.
+-	The **REFERENCES** permission on the target table that is bound to the policy.
 -	The **REFERENCES** permission on every column from the target table used as arguments.

 Security policies apply to all users, including database owner (DBO) users in the database.
-DBO users can alter or drop security policies, however their changes to security policies can be audited.
+DBO users can alter or drop security policies.
+However, their changes to security policies can be audited.
 In the case of high-privileged users such as `sysadmin` or `db_owner`, you need to see all rows to troubleshoot or validate data, so you must write the security policy to allow that.